North Korea Tours

 €995 - €1345

 The highlight of a busy calendar!
-This year will mark the 75th anniversary of liberation from the Japanese.
+This year will mark the 75th anniversary of liberation from Japan.
 Expect mass dancing, military parades, fireworks and more!

 Party foundation day tour